azbroja/pdf-qa/readme.md

-# 🤖 PDF Q&A: Chatbot AI do dokumentów PDF
+# 🤖 PDF Q&A: AI Chatbot for PDF Documents

-Projekt pozwala wczytać dowolny plik PDF i zadawać pytania, na które odpowiada sztuczna inteligencja (GPT-3.5) z użyciem LangChain i OpenAI.
+This project allows you to load any PDF file and ask questions that are answered by a GPT-3.5 model via LangChain and OpenAI.

-## ✨ Co potrafi?
+## ✨ Features

-- Wczytuje treść pliku PDF (np. faktury, umowy, instrukcje)
+- Loads the content of a PDF (e.g. invoices, contracts, manuals)
-- Przetwarza tekst i dzieli na segmenty
+- Splits the text into manageable chunks
-- Pozwala zadawać pytania w języku naturalnym (np.
-"Jaka jest kwota brutto?")
+- Allows you to ask natural language questions (e.g. "What is the total amount?")
-- Udziela odpowiedzi na podstawie zawartości dokumentu
+- Returns answers based on the document’s content

-## 🧠 Technologie
+## 🧠 Technologies

 - [LangChain](https://www.langchain.com/)
 - [OpenAI GPT-3.5](https://platform.openai.com/)